A Combinatorial classification of postcritically fixed Newton maps: The Newton Graph of a Newton Map

-We say that an abstract channel diagram $\Delta$ is {\em realized} if there exist a Newton map with channel diagram $\hat{\Delta}$ and a graph homeomorphism $h:\Delta\to\hat{\Delta}$ that preserves the cyclic order of edges at each vertex.
+We say that an abstract channel diagram $\Deltahat$ is \emph{realized by a Newton map with channel diagram ${\Delta}$} if there exists a graph homeomorphism $h:\Deltahat\to{\Delta}$ that preserves the cyclic order of edges at each vertex (this cyclic order is well defined because $\Deltahat$ is embedded in $\S^2$).

+\begin{lemma}[Abstract channel diagram] The channel diagram ${\Delta}$ of the Newton map $f$ constructed in Section \ref{Sec_Models} is an abstract channel diagram. \end{lemma} \begin{proof} The channel diagram $\Delta$ of a Newton map is constructed as the union of all fixed internal rays within immediate basins (see Section~\ref{Sec_Models} and in particular equation \eqref{Eq:DefChannelDiagram}); these represent accesses to $\infty$ (channels).
+Therefore, with $v_0$ standing for $\infty$ and the rest of $v_i$ standing for the finite fixed points, properties (\ref{I:AbsCh2}) and (\ref{I:AbsCh3}) of Definition \ref{Def_ChannelDiagram} are immediate.
+Since for every immediate basin the number of channels equals the number of critical points it contains, the total number of channels equals the number of critical points in all the immediate basins combined, which implies (\ref{I:AbsCh1}).